-When you fall behind in your mortgage payments on your Wilmington home, it can feel like you’re drowning in debt.
+When you fall behind in your mortgage payments on your Eastern home, it can feel like you’re drowning in debt.

 Even if you’re able to make your monthly payment, catching up on a past due balance can be an overwhelming challenge.

-There’s a few options that can help you to avoid foreclosure in Wilmington and maybe even keep your house, even if you’re seriously behind in payments.
-Lots of properties in Wilmington have been lost to foreclosure, but there are many ways to avoid it.
+There’s a few options that can help you to avoid foreclosure in Eastern and maybe even keep your house, even if you’re seriously behind in payments.
+Lots of properties in Eastern have been lost to foreclosure, but there are many ways to avoid it.

 This is usually the tool of last resort.
 If you’re being crushed by lots of debt, bankruptcy can be a good way to negotiate with lots of lenders at once.
 It’s a lot of work, and it won’t help you avoid your mortgage.
 Different lenders will treat your circumstances in unique ways.
 You’d benefit from serious professional help – the best you can afford.

 This can be a good card to play, but it may come with some unseen penalties.
 Basically, reaffirming the loan is an additional commitment to pay.
 In some states where it’s allowed, an affirmation can create additional liabilities if your property is auctioned.

 If your mortgage qualifies, you might be able to participate in MHA.
 Any loans backed by Fannie Mae or Freddie Mac must be considered for MHA, and other lenders choose to participate in MFA.

 With MFA, your payments and/or interest rates might be lowered – even the principal balance (if your home is worth less than you owe).
 If you’re unemployed, you might be able to get your payments temporarily suspended or reduced.

 MFA is a government program, so be prepared to deal with lots of paperwork.
 It ain’t free money – you gotta work for it.

 Lots of lenders routinely offer some level of assistance.
 You have to work hard at it, but you might be able to get your interest rate reduced, or a temporary reduction in your payment.